syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Exporting hierarchy grid

-Exporting a hierarchy grid in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component generates a PDF document that includes the master grid along with its child grids.
+Exporting a hierarchy grid in the Angular Data Grid component generates a PDF document that includes the master grid along with its child grids.
 This feature is useful when exporting hierarchical data with its related details.

 To achieve this, customize the exporting behavior by using the `pdfExportProperties.hierarchyExportMode` property of the Grid.